HS-Datadesk/koronavirus-avoindata/README.md

 difference that the health care district of Helsinki and Uusimaa is called HUS.

 `infectionSource` field can be used to inspect infection chains.

+The list in `recoverd` field is very much a best effort attempt at showing the recovered numbers.
+The topic has been disussed [here]
+(https://github.com/HS-Datadesk/koronavirus-avoindata/issues/12).
+If you want to try out a formnula (for example, all confirmed cases that are older than two weeks are counted as recovered) feel free to do so.
+The data we offer here will not have formulas or calculations such as that implemented, we'll simply report the data as given by our

 # Lisenssi: MIT-lisenssi